teiid/teiid-wildfly-quickstarts/dynamicvdb-restservice/README.md

 * how to define a vdb to enable a https://teiid.gitbooks.io/documents/content/reference/REST_Service_Through_VDB.html[REST Service Through VDB].
 * how to use the httpclient api to integrate VDB data via REST
 * how to use the Resteasy Client to integrate VDB data via REST
-* how to use the Apache CXF WebClient to integrate VDB data via REST
 * how to use Swagger API Doc Page test all Rest API.